Ladysnake/Ladysnake.github.io/wiki/impaled.md

 #### ![Elder Trident](impaled/elder_trident.png) Elder Trident

-This Trident uses the ancient Guardian magic to home for mobs if it does not hit its target first time.
+This Trident uses ancient Guardian magic to home for mobs if it does not hit its target first time.
 It will also store the items dropped by killed mobs and give them to the player when being picked up or retrieved with Loyalty.

 Using **Riptide on an Elder Trident** will create 1 Guardian Trident per Riptide level that will copy the Elder Trident's behavior of homing for mobs and returning items.

-In addition to the normal behavior of **Channeling** during storms, hitting a player with an Elder Trident will affect them like an Elder Guardian, appearing in front of them and affecting them with 10 seconds of Mining Fatigue.
-This feature is, unlike the thunderstrike, not limited to thunderstorms.
+Hitting something with a **Channeling**-Elder Trident will, even outside of thunderstorms, cast Mining Fatigue on the target for 10 seconds.
+Thunderstrikes can still be summoned during thunderstorms.

 An Elder Trident is obtained by **combining a normal Trident with an Elder Guardian Eye** in the Smithing Table.
-Elder Guardian Eyes are obtained by killing an Elder Guardian using a Trident in a melee attack or a Loyalty III/IV-Trident.
+Elder Guardian Eyes are dropped by Elder Guardians killed using a Trident in a melee attack or a Loyalty III/IV-Trident.

 ![Elder Trident Recipe](impaled/ElderTrident.png)